-The server does not contain a diagnostic or information panel.
 The system error LED is on the front panel inside the server.
 All of the remaining error LEDs are on the system board, adjacent to the failing components.
 See "Diagnostic LEDs" for information on identifying problems using these LEDs.

 The meanings of these LEDs are as follows: